seleniumbase/SeleniumBase/seleniumbase/console_scripts/ReadMe.md

 If the file already exists, an error is raised.
-By default, uses English mode and creates a boilerplate with the 5 most common SeleniumBase methods, which are "open", "click", "update_text", "assert_element", and "assert_text".
+By default, uses English mode and creates a boilerplate with the 5 most common SeleniumBase methods, which are "open", "type", "click", "assert_element", and "assert_text".
 If using the basic boilerplate option, only the "open" method is included.